-Imagine, densely layered, the slow-moving art-house drama of “Once Upon a Time in Anatolia,” meets unsettling scenes & nihilistic, cynical characters shot on the wide screen of “No Country for Old Men,” conceived by a Romanian film-maker, you get Dogs (Caini).
+Imagine, densely layered, the slow-moving art-house drama of “Once Upon a Time in Anatolia,” meets unsettling scenes & nihilistic, cynical characters shot on the wide screen of “No Country for Old Men,” conceived by a Romanian film-maker; you get Dogs (Caini).

 Debut director Bogdan Mirica’s Dogs is like drinking your favorite hot soup directly under the scorching sun in the middle of the desert.
-You can’t gulp it down your throat in a go, but you can’t be patient enough to not fly off the handle.
-Even for the running length of 104 minutes only, the film opens leisurely, and characters have fewer dialogues emphasizing more on their body language and psyche.
+You can’t gulp it down your throat in a go, but you can’t be patient enough not to fly off the handle.
+Even for the run length of 104 minutes only, the film opens leisurely, and characters have fewer dialogues emphasizing more on their body language and psyche.

-A sleek, cosmopolitan guy-Roman (played by Dragos Bucur) – inherits 550 hectares of barren land from his deceased grandfather, in the parched area near the border of Romania and Ukraine.
+A sleek, cosmopolitan guy-Roman (played by Dragos Bucur) – inherits 550 hectares of barren land from his deceased grandfather in the parched area near the border of Romania and Ukraine.
 It has pale yellow dry grassland stretched till an individual could see, no soul or any living being around it.

 The pensive score and widescreen cinematography conjure the precise mood and help to build the tension so slowly that you almost feel the heat of the scorching sun and taste the dust of barren land.
-Occasionally, screenplay tosses absurd dark humor to slack the growing restlessness.
+Occasionally, the screenplay tosses absurd dark humor to slack the growing restlessness.